Noakhali riots: Events

 According to Governor Burrows, "the immediate occasion for the outbreak of the disturbances was the looting of a Bazar [market] in Ramganj police station following the holding of a mass meeting and a provocative speech by Gholam Sarwar Husseini."
-That included attacks on the place of business of Surendra Nath Bose and Rajendra Lal Roy Choudhury, the former president of the Noakhali Bar and a prominent Hindu Mahasabha leader.
+That included attacks on the place of business of Surendra Nath Bose and Rajendralal Roy Choudhury, the former president of the Noakhali Bar and a prominent Hindu Mahasabha leader.

 Violence

 The riots started on 10 October, the day of Kojagari Lakshmi Puja, when the Bengali Hindus were involved in puja activities.
 Ghulam Sarwar instructed the Muslim masses to march towards the Sahapur market.
-Another Muslim League leader, Kasem, also arrived at the Sahapur market with his private army, then known as Kasemer Fauz.
+Another Muslim League leader, Kasem, also arrived at the Sahapur market with his private army, then known as the Kasemer Fauz.

-After that Kasem's army marched to Narayanpur to the zamindari office of Surendranath Basu.
-They were joined there by another Muslim mob from Kalyannagar.
-Some of the Muslim tenants also joined the mob and attacked the zamindari office.

 On 11 October, the private army of Gholam Sarwar, known as the Miyar Fauz, attacked the residence of Rajendralal Roychowdhury, the president of the Noakhali Bar Association and the Noakhali District Hindu Mahasabha.
-At that time Swami Tryambakananda of Bharat Sevashram Sangha was staying at their house as a guest.
+At that time of attack Swami Tryambakananda of Bharat Sevashram Sangha was staying at their house as a guest.
 Roychowdhury fended off the mob from his terrace with his rifle for the entire day.
 At nightfall, when they retreated, he sent the swami and his family members to safety.
 The next day the mob attacked again.
-Rajendralal Roychowdhury's severed head was presented to Golam Sarwar on a platter and his two daughters were given to two of his trusted generals.
+Rajendralal Roychowdhury's severed head was presented to Gholam Sarwar Husseini on a platter.
 According to Sucheta Kriplani, Rajendralal Roychowdhury had followed the footsteps of Shivaji and Guru Gobind Singh and became a martyr, defending his faith and family honour.
+He reportedly refused to leave his family home to the Islamists.
 Acharya Kripalani, a staunch believer in non-violence, held that the resistance offered by Rajendralal Roychowdhury and his family was the nearest approach to non-violence.
-After three months Mahatma Gandhi, while touring Noakhali, visited their gutted house.
-On 11 January 1947, the corpses of the Roychowdhurys were exhumed from a swamp in Azimpur and brought before Mahatma Gandhi's prayer assembly at Lamchar High School.
-After the prayers the corpses were cremated according to Hindu rites.